Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Review of the Argument between Einstein and Bohr

-\section{Review of the argument between Einstein and Bohr}
+\section{Review of the Argument between Einstein and Bohr}

 There are two focal points of the argument between Einstein \cite{A. Einstein} and Bohr \cite{Bohr}.
 The first is the physical reality presented by Einstein \emph{et al}.: \textquotedblleft If, without in any way disturbing a system, we can predict with certainty the value (\emph{i.e.}, with probability equal to unity) of a physical quantity, then there exists an element of physical reality corresponding to this physical quantity." \textquoteleft Without in any way disturbing a system' means no INT with apparatus.

 However, Bohr refuted the physical reality with INT between a measured particle and a measuring apparatus, and he considered the momentum exchanged between the particle and the separate parts of the apparatus.

-We consider that if a system state is unchanged, the measuring apparatus state should be unchanged too, and that this case also corresponds to no measurement or no measured system existing, so that no result or information about the system can be read.
+We consider that if one knows initially some physical quantities of a system and its Hamiltonian, he or her still cannot know all the quantities such as a continuous variable momentum later due to unavoidable uncertain tiny INTs.
+If a system state is not disturbed or is unchanged, the measuring apparatus state should be unchanged too, which also corresponds to no measurement or no measured system existing, and then no result or information about the system can be read.
 So we think that Bohr won the argument on this point based on INT.

+The second is the physical locality presented also by Einstein \emph{et al}.\cite{A. Einstein}.
+They considered that two systems become an entangled state, which is expressed by their Eq.
+(7), from an initial product state due to interact.
+They thought: \textquotedblleft At the time of measurement the two systems no longer interact, no real change can take place in the second system in consequence of anything that may be done to the first system."
+They emphasized that INT decides the coherence of the two systems, \emph{i.e}., entanglement.

+But Bohr refuted the physical locality with his famous complementarity \cite{J. A. Wheeler}, which is unrelated to any INT.
+When his complementarity was used for a particle, it seemed to explain why a particle has wave-particle duality, and the retention of the entanglement after INT ceased (non-local property) for a CS.